The Source Platform & Infrastructure

 Key takeaways

-• Agile software development promotes an iterative approach to value delivery that prioritizes customer feedback and values interactions over processes.
+• Agile software development promotes an iterative approach to value delivery that prioritizes continuous feedback and customer collaboration over traditional methods.

-• Traditional Agile platforms lack direct integration into the software development lifecycle, which can result in issues like miscommunication and tool complexity.
+• Traditional Agile project management tools lack direct integration into the software development lifecycle, which can result in issues like miscommunication and tool complexity.

-• Moving to GitLab's Agile approach allows teams to integrate Agile capabilities seamlessly within a DevSecOps platform for a more streamlined and collaborative environment.
+• Moving to GitLab's Agile approach allows software development teams to integrate Agile frameworks seamlessly within a DevSecOps platform for a more streamlined and collaborative environment.